hddevteam/cuemode/CONTRIBUTING.md

-# Contributing to CueMode
+# Contributing to CueMode - Professional Teleprompter

 Thank you for your interest in contributing to CueMode!
 This document provides guidelines and information for contributors.

 ## 🎯 Project Overview

-CueMode is a VS Code extension that provides a unique "Prompter Mode" functionality designed to enhance readability and focus by increasing font size, adjusting line height, and centering layout for presentations, education, and focused coding sessions.
+CueMode is a professional teleprompter extension for VS Code, designed specifically for content creators, educators, and developers who create video content.
+The extension transforms VS Code into a professional teleprompting tool with auto-scroll functionality, customizable themes, and distraction-free reading experience optimized for video recording and live presentations.

 ## 🚀 Getting Started